About this video

 Benefits:

-Almonds are a real superfood, they are high in monounsaturated fats, antioxidants, vitamin E, protein, and fiber.
+Almonds are a real superfood, they are high in monounsaturated fats, antioxidants, vitamin E, protein, and dietary fibre.

 According to a study, eating 60 grams of almonds a day reduces inflammation in the body and improves the insulin sensitivity of the cells.
 They are rich in magnesium, which has plenty of benefits, including diabetes prevention and management, a reduction in high blood pressure, and a reduction in LDL cholesterol levels.